Consuming enough calories is a challenge for the average hardgainer diet.

 Here’s the thing.

-The only way to get into a calorie surplus to start gaining weight is by consuming more calories and today I am going to teach you 7 ways you can add more calories to your hardgainer diet.
+The only way for a diet for hardgainers to be effective is to be in a calorie surplus.
+To start gaining weight you need to be consuming more calories and today I am going to teach you 7 ways you can add more calories to your hardgainer diet.